exoplatform/exo-documentation/docs/Administration.rst

 - Domain (a pulldown to choose easily the rule domain)
 - Enabled status (switch button to choose between Yes or No status)

-.. note:: Once your rule is added successfully to your Rules base, a success message is displayed : *Rule added successfully*
+.. note:: Once your rule is successfully added to the Rules base, a success message is displayed : *Rule added successfully*
           An error message will display if you add a rule with wrong, missing or even similar informations of existing rules: *An error happen when adding a rule*